andreaskaempf/adventofcode2022/README.md

   for position of a value.
 Also, iterations in Part 2 are infeasible with large multiplier as well as 10 iterations (*hard*).

+* **Day 21** (Go): Given a list of variable names, each with either a numbers or a simple formula, recursively evaluate the root node (Part 1), and find the value for one cell that makes the two sides of the root node equal (*medium*).

 To compile and run a **Go** program
 * Change into the directory with the program